Free Shipping Orders $35+

 Lecithin solves one problem of edibles, consistent dosing.
 Yes, you must first thoroughly mix your infused product into your dish.
 But then lecithin takes it to the next level by dispersing the fat content evenly.

-Lecithin in edibles makes the THC absorption stronger and lasts longer.
-As a phospholipid, helps your cells absorb the THC better and increases the bioavailability in your body.
+Lecithin in edibles makes the T_C absorption stronger and lasts longer.
+As a phospholipid, helps your cells absorb the T_C better and increases the bioavailability in your body.

 Your edibles will feel more potent.
-You will receive more medicinal benefits from the cannabinoids without increasing the amount of cannabis you use.
+You will receive more medicinal benefits from the c_binoids without increasing the amount of herb you use.

 Emulsifier